 Feyre Archeron is a nineteen-year-old human living in extreme poverty with her father and two sisters near the wall separating the mortal lands from Prythian, the faerie realm.
 She hunts to keep her family alive, despite the danger and her own resentment at being the sole provider.
 There’s a sense that her life has already narrowed into something small and unforgiving.

-Plot Turn 1 (Inciting Incident)
+Plot Turn 1 (Inciting Incident): The Kill That Crossed the Wall

 During a winter hunt, Feyre kills a large wolf she suspects may have been a faerie in disguise.
 Shortly after, a terrifying beast arrives at her cottage demanding retribution.
 Feyre is taken across the wall to Prythian as payment for the life she ended, leaving her human world behind permanently.